utdata/csvkit-nicar/install_miniconda.md

 `source activate nicar`

-And if it works correctly, your terminal prompty line should now start with "(nicar)".
+And if it works correctly, your terminal prompt line should now start with "(nicar)".

 If that doesn't work, try `conda activate nicar`.